cmg777/starter-academic-v501/content/authors/HuaZhenxiong/_index.md

 - Master students
 ---

-Hello everyone£¡My name is Zhenxiong Hua from China and you can also call me Jackie.
+Hello everyone!
+My name is Zhenxiong Hua from China and you can also call me Jackie.
 I now a  M1 student at GSID .
 My current research topic is regional inequality and growth in Yangtze River Delta.
 I will try to apply ESDA, spatial regression and regional convergence methodologies.Thank you so much!